opea-project/docs/community/rfcs/24-10-02-GenAIExamples-xxx-Image_and_Audio_Support_in_MultimodalQnA.md

 We list each proposed change in detail below and then provide mockups of the new screens.

 #### UI Changes
-1. Modify the main chat screen with a dynamic media display area capable of supporting video, image, or audio results and resetting the type when the session is cleared.
+1. Modify the main chat screen with a dynamic media display area capable of supporting video, image, or audio results and adjusting automatically when a new type is returned by the server.
 1. Modify the query text box to allow multimodal file uploads in addition to text (likely with the gradio MultimodalTextBox element), expanding the query input to accept images and audio in addition to text.
 1. Simplify the tab titles and screen headings for increased clarity.
 1. Combine the two modes of video upload into one tab with radio buttons that enable the user to choose the correct ingestion endpoint for their videos.
 1. Add a new tab for image uploads with radio buttons allowing the user to choose between caption generation and custom label/caption, as well as a text box for uploading a custom label/caption.
-1. Add a new audio upload tab with radio buttons allowing the user to choose between transcript generation and custom label/caption, as well as a text box for uploading a custom label/caption.
+1. Add a new audio upload tab allowing the user to post audio files.
+The system will assume that the audio contains speech and generate a transcript by default, but this could be expanded to accommodate non-speech audio and/or optional custom labels in the future.
 1. Add a new tab for PDF uploads, which currently is envisioned as one endpoint without any input options.

 #### UI Mockups